-- 1. Communication Manager: - list trace station <extension number> Traces calls to and from a specific station. - list trace tac <trunk access code number> Trace calls over a specific trunk group. - status signaling-group <signaling group number> Displays signaling group service state. - status trunk <trunk group number> Displays trunk group service state. - status station <extension number> Displays signaling and media information for an active call on a specific station.
+- list trace station <extension number> Traces calls to and from a specific station. - list trace tac <trunk access code number> Traces calls over a specific trunk group. - status signaling-group <signaling group number> Displays signaling group service state. - status trunk <trunk group number> Displays trunk group service state. - status station <extension number> Displays signaling and media information for an active call on a specific station.

-2. Session Manager:
+9.1.2.2 Session Manager:

 - traceSM -x Session Manager command line tool for traffic analysis.
-Login to the Session Manager management interface to run this command. - Call Routing Test The Call Routing Test verifies the routing for a particular source and destination.
+Log in to the Session Manager management interface to run this command. - Call Routing Test The Call Routing Test verifies the routing for a particular source and destination.
 To run the routing test, navigate to Home →Elements → Session Manager →System Tools → Call Routing Test.
 Enter the requested data to run the test.

-3. Avaya SBCE:
+9.1.2.3 Avaya SBCE:

-There are several links and menus located on the taskbar in the UC-Sec Control Center that can provide useful diagnostic or troubleshooting information:
+There are several links and menus located on the taskbar at the top of the screen of the web interface that can provide useful diagnostic or troubleshooting information.